Court of Appeal of Kenya: Former justices

+2026 Recruitment and expansion

+The Judicial Service Commission (JSC) advertised 15 vacancies at the court in 2025 and began interviews on 12 January to fill them with the aim of easing "an acute staffing crisis" at the court.
+The interviews ended on 23 January with the commission having publicly interviewed 35 judges and advocates.
+The JSC selected and nominated a shortlist of 15 candidates, they were forwarded to President Ruto who appointed them in a 27 January gazette notice.
+They were sworn in on 28 January at a State House, Nairobi ceremony.

 Jurisdiction

 The Court of Appeal has jurisdiction to hear appeals from the High Court, the Environment and Land Court and the Employment and Labour Relations Court.
 It also has jurisdiction to hear appeals from any other court or tribunal as prescribed by an act of parliament.
 It also hears contempt of court as original jurisdiction.

 Appeals from the Court of Appeal are lodged at the Supreme Court of Kenya.